 Of the 410 partakers only 9 later would join the ‘impressionist’ expositions: Félix Bracquemond, Cals, Legros, Léon Ottin, Pissarro, Tillot and outside the catalogue: Cézanne, Colin and Guillaumin.
 Except Cézanne, Guillaumin and Tillot the others would regularly exhibit (before and) afterwards at the Salon.
+(The two etchings of Félix Bracquemond that were rejected, even would be excepted at the Salon of 1864.)
 So, in this sence there is not much link with the ‘impressionist’ expositions that started 11 years later in 1874.

 Sources on Impressionism give ample attention to ‘Le déjeuner sur l’herbe’ of Manet that was exhibited under the title ‘Le bain’ (R5,p27;R3,p62-64;R4,p28/9;R1,p85/86).
 This is strange, because Manet never joined the ‘impressionist’ expositions and even opposed to them.
 And also because ‘Le déjeuner sur l’herbe’ is not painted in an impressionist style.
 Manet painted it in his studio.
 He doesn’t render the effect of sunlight.
 The colours are quite subdued and Manet used many browns and blacks.
 In this sense the work exhibited by Colin ‘Joueurs de Pelote’ is much more an impressionist work.
 ‘Le déjeuner sur l’herbe’ caused a great commotion and an outrageous reaction among the audience, most of all because it dealt with contemporary prostitution (R215;R3,p62-64;R4,p28;R1,p85).
 This is a confronting form of Realism, like Forain also executed (see 5IE-1880-47), but not Impressionism.